DioxusLabs/dioxus/docs/guide/src/hello_world.md

 static App: Component = |cx| cx.render(rsx!(div { "Hello, world!" }));
 ```

-### What is this `Context` object?
+### What is this `Scope` object?

-Coming from React, the `Context` object might be confusing.
+Coming from React, the `Scope` object might be confusing.
 In React, you'll want to store data between renders with hooks.
 However, hooks rely on global variables which make them difficult to integrate in multi-tenant systems like server-rendering.

-In Dioxus, you are given an explicit `Context` object to control how the component renders and stores data.
-The `Context` object provides a handful of useful APIs for features like suspense, rendering, and more.
+In Dioxus, you are given an explicit `Scope` object to control how the component renders and stores data.
+The `Scope` object provides a handful of useful APIs for features like suspense, rendering, and more.

+For now, just know that `Scope` lets you store state with hooks and render elements with `cx.render`.

 ## Moving on